Our Mission Statement

 On September 1, 2009 the Best Start program moved to Margaret Twomey Public School due to funding cuts in order to ensure sustainability of running all viable programs.

 Marathon Children and Family Centre celebrated 25 years of service on June 4th, 2011.
-Staff volunteered their time to put on a BBQ with fun games including a fish pond, face painting, crafts and more for the children and their families.
+Staff volunteered their time to put on a BBQ with enjoyable games including a fish pond, face painting, crafts and more for the children and their families.
 Everyone who had attended our centre over the past 25 years was invited.
 We reflected with pictures, videos and documentation spanning from the present time all the way back to our beginning.

 In the fall of 2017, the Ministry of Education announced the launch of the new EarlyON Child and Family Centre branding.
 As of January 2018, our Best Start Program became known as the EarlyON Program.